Author, Andrew Gibson

 Safety and security is critical for anyone looking to exchange a large sum of currency.

-Before I sent any money, I wanted to understand what security measures were in place.
+Before I sent any money internationally, I wanted to understand what security measures were in place.

 Let me first explain something that most people aren’t aware of.